Salcey Forest railway station: History

 The station opened in 1892 in an isolated spot of open country to the north of Salcey Forest in Northamptonshire.
 It formed part of the Stratford-upon-Avon, Towcester and Midland Junction Railway's (SMJ) east–west line from Broom to Olney.
-The reason for the station's construction is not entirely clear as it was half mile to a mile by bridleway across the fields from Piddington and a similar distance by road and bridleway from Horton.
+The reason for the station's construction is not entirely clear as it was half a mile to a mile by bridleway across the fields from Piddington and a similar distance by road and bridleway from Horton.
 Horton was also served by Piddington Station on the Northampton to Bedford line a similar distance away from the village.
 One theory is that it was provided on the request of the Duke of Grafton whose lived at nearby Salcey Lawn.
 As with Stoke Bruerne station, an imposing brick station building was provided which became the home to employees of the railway until the line's closure.
 The short approach road to the station ran to what is no more than a simple bridle path from what is now the B526 from Northampton to Newport Pagnell.
 The station never justified a more significant means of access as it never saw much traffic, and its provision seems to have been an error of judgement by the STMJ.
 The station was to the south east of Piddington and south west of Horton.

 Passenger services began on 1 December 1892 with four stopping trains a day, but traffic was so poor that this was withdrawn four months later.
 On the first service, it was reported that one person alighted at Salcey Forest, but no-one joined, whilst at Stoke Bruerne, seven joined and one alighted.
 The service, which ran from Olney to Towcester, stopping also at Stoke Bruerne, attracted no more than twenty passengers a week and the SMJ incurred a loss of £40.